rjcorwin/Drupal-Workflow-Extensions/README.txt

 When using Workflow and/or Rules this module comes in handy to help you realise some common use case scenarios and to spruce up your Workflow interface.
-As far as the UI goes this module replaces the traditional workflow radio buttons by single-action buttons featuring context-sensitive labels, using replacement tokens, if desired, for a more intuitive user experience.
+As far as the UI goes this module replaces the traditional workflow radio buttons by either a drop-down or single-action buttons.
+The latter feature context-sensitive labels, potentially employing replacement tokens, if desired, for a more intuitive user experience.
-It also defines some extra tokens that may be used with Rules to invoke actions, like sending reminder emails, when content was NOT updated or a workflow did NOT transition state for some time.
-Using the tokens you won't need PHP snippets.
+The module also defines some extra tokens that may be used with Rules to invoke actions, like sending reminder emails, when content was NOT updated or a workflow did NOT transition state for some time.
+Using these tokens you won't need PHP snippets.

 Let's say we have a basic workflow with states "draft", "review" and "live".
 Traditionally authors and moderators must select the next state by pressing